 Storage

-For longer storage, refrigerate for up to 1 week or freeze baked cookies for up to 6 months.
-Warm them slightly before eating for gooey centers.
+Freezer: Freeze baked cookies for up to 6 months.
+Warm slightly before eating for gooey centers.

 Chocolate Stuffed Sourdough Peanut Butter Cookies